DelleonMcglone/DelleonMcglone/README.md

 ## About Me 🚀

 I'm a passionate **Founder** with experience in **SQL, Javascript, and Artificial Intelligence**.
-I love tackling building, learning new skills, and DefAi
+I love building & data driven analysis, learning new skills, and DefAi

 - 🌱 Currently learning: **Python**
 - 🔭 Working on: **Mantua Metrics**